MasouData/databricks-asset-bundles-ci-cd/README.md

 ## Overview

 This repository implements a fully automated CI/CD pipeline for Databricks.
-By leveraging **Databricks Asset Bundles (DABs)**, we treat our Databricks resources (jobs, notebooks, and configurations) as infrastructure-as-code.
+By leveraging **Databricks Asset Bundles (DABs)**, I treat our Databricks resources (jobs, notebooks, and configurations) as infrastructure-as-code.

 The pipeline is triggered automatically whenever a Pull Request is **merged from the `dev` branch into the `main` (production) branch**.
 It deploys the updated bundle to the production workspace and immediately starts the production job—ensuring a seamless, hands-off release process.